cshivers/IrcClient-csharp/README.md

-    ChannelMessage - fires when a channel message is received PrivateMessage - fires when a private message is received NoticeMessage - fires when a notice is received UpdateUserList - fires when the IRC numeric 353 is received (user list) NickTaken - fires if the client's nick is in use already Disconnected - fires when the client is disconnected (currently disabled)
+    ChannelMessage - fires when a channel message is received PrivateMessage - fires when a private message is received NoticeMessage - fires when a notice is received ServerMessage - fires when no other event is fired UpdateUserList - fires when the IRC numeric 353 is received (user list) NickTaken - fires if the client's nick is in use already Disconnected - fires when the client is disconnected (currently disabled)